Verizon asks people to suggest 5G apps

 FCC offers up more money for rural broadband

-The FCC is auctioning off even more millimeter-wave spectrum for 5G, at 37, 39 and 47 GHz, making it the most spectrum ever auctioned at one time, and the third one place this year.
+The FCC is auctioning off even more millimetre-wave spectrum for 5G, at 37, 39 and 47 GHz, making it the most spectrum ever auctioned at one time.
 Those included the 28 GHz auction and most recently the 24 GHz auction.
-Collectively, the 37 GHz and 39 GHz bands would offer a total of 2.4 GHz, and the 47 GHz band will add another 1 GHz, for a grand total of nearly 5 GHz of spectrum for use this year.
-No doubt this is happening so quickly because no other services operate at these frequencies so there’s no one to complain, sharing to contend with, or refarming.
+Collectively, the 37 GHz and 39 GHz bands would offer a total of 2.4 GHz.
+And the 47 GHz band will add another 1 GHz, for a grand total of nearly 5 GHz of spectrum for use this year.
+No doubt this is happening quickly as no other services operate at these frequencies so there’s no one to complain, share contend with or refarming.

 Google Fiber Exits Louisville, Gracefully

-Having shut down its fiber service in Louisville, KY, Google Fiber will now pay $3.84 million to Louisville Metro Government for removing fiber and sealant from roads, paving, and removal of aboveground infrastructure.
-The problem was that Google used shallow trenching to deploy its fiber very quickly, but it also exposed fiber cables and had other flaws.
+Having shut down its fibre service in Louisville, Google Fiber will now pay $3.84 million to Louisville Metro Government for removing fibre and sealant from roads, paving, and removal of aboveground infrastructure.
+The issue was that Google used shallow trenching to deploy its fibre very quickly.
+On the other hand, it also exposed fibre cables and had other flaws.
 In addition, the company is making a $150,000 cash donation to the Community Foundation of Louisville’s Digital Inclusion Fund, for refurbishing used computers for low-income individuals and the enrollment of public housing residents in low-cost internet access via other companies’ services.
 Finally, Google Fiber is giving 275 refurbished computers to the city.

 A Word from Sam Benzacar